openhab/openhab-addons/bundles/org.openhab.binding.nest/README.md

 The Nest API uses OAuth for authorization.
 Therefore the binding needs some authorization parameters before it can access your Nest account via the Nest API.

-To get these authorization parameters you first need to sign up as a [Nest Developer](https://developer.nest.com) and [register a new Product](https://developer.nest.com/products/new) (free and instant).
+To get these authorization parameters you first need to sign up as a [Nest Developer](https://developers.google.com/nest/device-access) and [register a new Product](https://developer.nest.com/products/new) (No longer free - $5 fee and instant).

 While registering a new Product (on the Product Details page) make sure to: